devmichalek/TerminalTeams/README.md

 ### Future extensions and support
 - support for other character encodings
 - support for IPv6 and TLS
-- messages rollback based on trusted peer (requires TLS)
+- messages rollback after shutdown based on trusted peer (requires TLS)

 ### Todo
 - std::launder